TheOdinProject/curriculum/web_development_101/project_git_basics.md

   <a href="http://imgur.com/a/JQaAE"><img class="tutorial-img" src="http://i.imgur.com/TDQDhwQ.png" title="source: imgur.com" /></a>
 3. Type `git add README.md` this adds your *README.md* file to staging area in git.
 Now type `git status` again, notice your file is now green.
   <a href="http://imgur.com/a/3nU3K"><img class="tutorial-img" src="http://i.imgur.com/sgIYlxB.png" title="source: imgur.com" /></a>
-4. Now type `git commit -m "Added README"` and then type `git status` once more and notice that the output contains "*nothing to commit*".
+4. Now type `git commit -m "Add README.md"` and then type `git status` once more and notice that the output contains "*nothing to commit*".
 Your changes have been committed.
   <a href="http://imgur.com/a/lP86H"><img class="tutorial-img" src="http://i.imgur.com/E4KNSB3.png" title="source: imgur.com" /></a>
 5. Now type `git log` and look at its output.
-You should see a historical entry for your commit: *Added README*.
+You should see a historical entry for your commit: *Add README.md*.
 You will also see details on the author who made the commit and the date time for when it was made.

 ### How does git save files?
 A *save* in git is divided into two terminal commands: **add** and **commit**.
 The combination of these two commands gives you control of exactly what you want to be remembered in your snapshot.